axelarnetwork/axelar-examples/README.md

 ### Send ack

-This dapp sends a message from source-chain to destination-chain.
+This dApp sends a message from source-chain to destination-chain.

-1. To deploy the dapp, run:
+1. To deploy the dApp, run:

 `node scripts/deploy examples/send-ack [<local|testnet>]`

-2. To tst it, run:
+2. To test it, run:

 `node scripts/test examples/send-ack [<local|testnet>] [<source-chain>] [<destination-chain>] [<message>]`

 ### Send token

-This dapp sends aUSDC from the source to the destination.
+This dApp sends aUSDC from the source to the destination.
 Run it on testnet.
 To test it:

 1. Fund `0xBa86A5719722B02a5D5e388999C25f3333c7A9fb` with aUSDC.